nais/azurerator/docs/lifecycle.md

 All groups assigned are emitted through the `groups` claim for tokens issued to the Application.
 This can for example be used to restrict access to an Application.

-### 1.9 Principal Assignment Required
+By enabling the groups assignment feature, the `AppRoleAssignmentRequired` property is also enabled for the Service Principal.

-`Spec.EnforceAuthorization` denotes whether Azure AD should enforce/require that Azure AD principals are explicitly assigned to the `AzureAdApplication` when using the application in a Web API flow such as the OAuth 2.0 Client Credentials flow.
+This denotes whether Azure AD should enforce/require that Azure AD principals are explicitly assigned to the `AzureAdApplication` when using the application in a Web API flow such as the OAuth 2.0 Client Credentials flow.

-This sets the `AppRoleAssignmentRequired` property for the Service Principal.

-Defaults to `false`.
+Additionally, any users that should be able to log in to the application using the OpenID Connect flows must be explicitly assigned to the application through one of the groups defined in `Spec.Claims.Groups[]`.
+The user _must_ be a direct member of the group; assignment does not cascade to nested groups.
+If `Spec.Claims.Groups[]` is not defined, we fall back to assigning a single group that should contain all users that should have access to the application by default.

 ## 2 Existing applications